awsdocs/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 To suspend versioning, you set the status value to `Suspended`\.

-The bucket owner and all authorized IAM users can enable versioning\.
+The bucket owner and all authorized users can enable versioning\.
 The bucket owner is the AWS account that created the bucket \(the root account\)\.
 For more information about permissions, see [Identity and access management in Amazon S3](s3-access-control.md)\.

 The following sections provide more detail about enabling S3 Versioning using the console, AWS CLI, and the AWS SDKs\.